-TRUSTEES' REPORT FOR THE YEAR ENDED 31 AUGUST 2023
+TRUSTEES' REPORT FOR THE YEAR ENDED 31 AUGUST 2024

-The Trustees present their annual report together with the financial statements and auditors' report of the charitable company for the year 1 September 2022 to 31 August 2023.
+The Trustees present their annual report together with the financial statements and auditors' report of the charitable company for the period 1 September 2023 to 31 August 2024.
 The annual report serves the purposes of both a Trustees' report and a directors' report and strategic report under company law.

-The Trust operates as an Academy Trust for students aged 11 to 16 serving a catchment area in Birmingham, with a student capacity of 3,550 and 3,509 students currently enrolled based on the October 2023 census.
+The Trust operates four secondary Academies in Birmingham, with a combined student capacity of 3,350 and 3,344 students currently enrolled across the Academies based on the October 2024 census.